benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

-# How to Switch to Adobe Analytics
+# How to switch to Adobe Analytics

 GA to AA Structure